yzsong06/Replit-PHP-Flarum/README.md

 ------------------------------
 ## Instructions
 - Create a new repo in Replit, select `Bash` as the environment.
-- It is not recommended to deploy with the free version, as it may expose your database source files.
+- It is not recommended to deploy with the free version, as it may expose your database source files.（Local database schema）
 - Run the following installation script:

 ```bash